Type 32 frigate

-The Type 32 frigate is a frigate currently in development in the United Kingdom for the Royal Navy.
-It was officially announced in November 2020 by Prime Minister Boris Johnson as a result of the Integrated Review.
-Built after the Type 26 and Type 31 frigates, the ship will be general-purpose and modular in its design and, after entering service in the 2030s, is expected to help grow the Royal Navy's surface escort fleet from 19 to 24 vessels.
+The Type 32 frigate was a frigate being developed in the United Kingdom for the Royal Navy.
+It was officially announced in November 2020 by the Prime Minister Boris Johnson as a result of the Integrated Review.
+Built after the Type 26 and Type 31 frigates, the ship was to be general-purpose and modular in its design and, after entering service in the 2030s, had been expected to help grow the Royal Navy's surface escort fleet from 19 to 24 vessels.
+The project was formally cancelled in the 2026 Defence Investment Plan in favour of the planned Common Combat Vessel (CCV) and future drone vessels.

 Development

 Announcement

 The ship was first announced by Prime Minister Boris Johnson on 19 November 2020 as part of a defence investment pledge ahead of the Integrated Review.
 In addition to the long-known Type 26 and Type 31 frigates, the Prime Minister announced a new Type 32 frigate would be built.
 On 30 November 2020, the Ministry of Defence (United Kingdom) (MoD) stated that the concept phase for the vessel had not yet been launched but added that the ship was envisioned as a "platform for autonomous systems", used in roles such as anti-submarine warfare and mine countermeasures.
-Like the Type 31 frigate, the ship will be general-purpose in its design.
-Up to five ships are planned, which, in combination with the planned five Type 31 frigates and eight Type 26 frigates, will grow the Royal Navy's surface escort fleet from 19 to 24 vessels.
+Like the Type 31 frigate, the ship was to be general-purpose in its design.
+Up to five ships were planned, which, in combination with the planned five Type 31 frigates and eight Type 26 frigates, would have grown the Royal Navy's surface escort fleet from 19 to 24 vessels.

 In March 2021, the government's defence command paper, Defence in a Competitive Age, elaborated further on the Type 32 frigate stating that it would be designed to protect territorial waters, to provide persistent presence and to support the Royal Navy's new Littoral Response Groups (LRGs).
-The document also stated that, along with the Type 31, the frigates would be more flexible than their predecessors, featuring a modular design, and equipped with advanced sensors and weapons.
-According to the document, the ships are likely to be built at Scottish shipyards, like the Type 26 and Type 31.
+The document also stated that, along with the Type 31, the frigates would be more flexible than their predecessors, with a modular design, and equipped with advanced sensors and weapons.
+According to the document, the ships were likely to be built at Scottish shipyards, like the Type 26 and Type 31.